How can you create a calmer Christmas in your home?

 Does the answer lie in presents or presence?

-In today’s blog, I’m talking the Connective Parenting presence, rather than the things we’re all worried about buying in time for Christmas!
+What I’m talking about here is Connective Parenting presence, rather than the things we’re all worried about buying in time for Christmas!

 I talk about presence an awful lot with families.
 I talk passionately about connection and the importance of it, and what it is we’re trying to achieve from connection.